Creating Your Own Bacalhau Network

 Best Practices for Production Use Cases

-Your private cluster can be quickly set up for testing packaged jobs and tweaking data processing pipelines.
-However, when using a private cluster in production, here are a few considerations to note.
+When using a private cluster in production, here are a few considerations to note.

-1. Ensure you are running the Bacalhau process from a dedicated system user with limited permissions.
+1. Ensure you are running the Bacalhau agents with limited permissions.
 This enhances security and reduces the risk of unauthorized access to critical system resources.
-If you are using an orchestrator such as Terraform, utilize a service file to manage the Bacalhau process, ensuring the correct user is specified and consistently used.
-Here’s a sample service file

-2. Create an authentication file for your clients.
+3. Create an authentication file for your clients.
 A dedicated authentication file or policy can ease the process of maintaining secure data transmission within your network.
 With this, clients can authenticate themselves, and you can limit the Bacalhau API endpoints unauthorized users have access to.

-4. Ensure separation of concerns in your cloud deployments by mounting the Bacalhau repository on a separate non-boot disk.
+4. Ensure separation of concerns in your cloud deployments by mounting the Bacalhau repository on a non-boot disk.
 This prevents instability on shutdown or restarts and improves performance within your host instances.

 That's all folks! 🎉 Please contact us on Slack #bacalhau channel for questions and feedback!